 All connections and controls are located away from the light path, which simplifies integration of our detectors in enclosed spaces.
 Every detector has internal SM05 (0.535"-40) threading and external SM1 (1.035"-40) threading.
 Each DET housing includes a detachable Ø1" Optic Mount (SM1T1) that allows for Ø1" optical components, such as optical filters and lenses, to be mounted along the optical axis.
 Each DET detector can also be mounted in a cage system, lens tube system, or on a Ø1/2" optical post.
-Except for some select detectors, each unit's housing features 8-32 tapped holes (M4 for /M models).
-The DET10A2, DET100A2, DET10N2, DET10D2, DET30B2, and DET50B2 feature a new housing with two universal taps that accept both 8-32 and M4.
+Except for the DET10C and DET20C, each unit's housing features two universal taps that accept both 8-32 and M4.
+The housing for the DET10C and DET20C features two 8-32 tapped holes (M4 for /M models).
 For more information about the location of these mounting points and mounting these units, please see the Housing Features and Mounting Options tabs.